PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Mathematical Background

-The most important piece of information for solving the relaxation~\eqref{eqn:relaxed_oed} is the gradient of the utility function; see, for example,~\cite{attia2022optimal} for a detailed derivation of the gradients of the objective functions in~\eqref{eqn:A_and_D_optimality_Schur}.
-Gradient formulation, however, is mathematically involved and can be extremely computationally demanding because it requires numerous evaluations of the forward operator, the goal operator, and the corresponding adjoints.
-Moreover, the penalty function $\penaltyfunction{\cdot}$ is required to be differentiable.

-A stochastic learning approach to binary OED has been recently presented in~\cite{attia2022stochastic}, to solve the binary optimization problem~\eqref{eqn:binary_OED_optimization} without the need for relaxation.
+A stochastic learning approach to binary OED has been recently presented in~\cite{attia2022stochastic} to solve the binary optimization problem~\eqref{eqn:binary_OED_optimization} without the need for relaxation.
 This approach does not require differentiability of the utility function $\utilityfunc$.
-In this approach the optimal design is defined as
+In this approach, the optimal design is defined as

 where $\CondProb{\design}{\hyperparam}$ is a multivariate Bernoulli distribution with parameter $\hyperparam$ specifying probabilities of success/activation of each entry of $\design$, that is, $\hyperparam_i\in[0, 1]$.
-Here $\baseline$ is a constant ``baseline'' used to minimize variability of the stochastic estimate of the gradient; see~\cite{attia2022stochastic} for further details.
-Algorithm~\ref{alg:REINFORCE_baseline} summarizes the procedure followed to solve~\eqref{eqn:stochastic_OED_optimization}.
+Here, $\baseline$ is a constant ``baseline'' used to minimize variability of the stochastic estimate of the gradient; see~\cite{attia2022stochastic} for further details.

-Note that we do not provide an exclusive set of formulations or solution approaches in this study.
-We provide here only an exemplary set of formulations and algorithms used to inspire the development of \pyoed, which itself can be used to test further formulations and algorithmic approaches.
+Bayesian inversion and model-constrained OED are increasingly interesting research topics. \pyoed aims to be a platform that can help explain the details of existing formulations and algorithms, to enable rapid development of new ideas in one or more of the components of an OED problem, and to enable comparing new methods with existing approaches.
+For example,~\pyoed has been recently employed to develop new approaches for robust OED~\cite{attia2023robust}.